somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 If you request a refund we will determine the eligibility of your refund.
 Upon approval, you will be refunded by the same method of payment you originally used. -->

-### Trial Period Eligibility
+### Free Trial Period Eligibility
-The availability and duration of the trial period are subject to change and may not be available at all times.
+The availability and duration of the free trial period are subject to change and may not be available at all times.
 The current trial and pricing information is available on our [pricing page]({{ site.url }}/pricing).

 If you have not previously benefited from a free trial of our service, you may be eligible to receive a trial period at no cost.